Sexual Wellness Institute

 Examples of these new, healthier ways of thinking about your sexuality may include:

 Beginning EMDR therapy with one of our skilled sex therapists at our Plymouth, MN counseling office can be simple and worry-free.
-Set your doubts and fears aside and let us help address your low libido or mismatched sexual desire.
-You and your partner can have a more satisfying sex life.
+Set your doubts and fears aside and let us help address trauma or unsettling experiences that have been hard to shake.
 All you have to do to get started is:

 Other Sexual Wellness Institute Services